Raine v. OpenAI: Filing

+After Adam slit his wrists on April 4 and uploaded the photographs to ChatGPT, ChatGPT encouraged him to seek medical attention but changed the subject to Adam's mental health after he insisted that the wounds were minor.
+By April 6, Adam was using ChatGPT to help him draft his suicide note and prepare for what it claimed would be a "beautiful suicide".
+ChatGPT reassured Adam, who stated that he did not want his parents to feel guilty for his death, that he did not "owe them survival".

+In the early morning of April 11, 2025, Adam tied a noose to a closet rod and sent a picture of it to ChatGPT, telling it that he was "practicing"; ChatGPT provided technical advice as to how effectively it would hang a human being.
+Shortly thereafter, Adam hanged himself and died.
+Maria found his body several hours later.
+Following his death, she and Matthew went through Adam's phone and discovered his conversations with ChatGPT.

-While OpenAI had programmed ChatGPT to provide crisis resources in requests about suicide and self-harm, it had also instructed it to "assume best intentions" and avoid questioning users about their intentions.
-As a result ChatGPT was able to continue conversations that, were it not required to "assume best intentions", it would have refused.
-OpenAI also prioritised features, such as humanlike language and false empathy, that increased user engagement but caused users to become emotionally attached to ChatGPT.
+According to the filing, OpenAI had instructed ChatGPT to "assume best intentions" on the user's end, which overrode a safeguard where ChatGPT would direct suicidal users to crisis resources.
+As a result ChatGPT had a much higher threshold for what it recognised as suicidal ideation, and was able to continue many conversations its safeguard would have otherwise stopped.
+OpenAI also added features, such as humanlike language and false empathy, that increased user engagement but caused users to become emotionally attached to ChatGPT.
 OpenAI's monitoring system, which scores messages' probabilities of containing content related to self-harm, had tracked Adam's messages and flagged them repeatedly, but the company did nothing about them.

-They additionally accuse the OpenAI employees of having disregarded recommendations to add those protocols, in favor of adding features that would increase user engagement; and the investors of having pressured OpenAI to release GPT-4o as soon as possible, causing a shortened period of safety testing.
+Matthew and Maria additionally accused the OpenAI employees of having removed safeguards in order to increase features that would improve user engagement, and the investors of having shortened the period of safety testing by pressuring OpenAI to release GPT-4o early.

-Jay Edelson, the lawyer representing the plaintiffs, reported that in September OpenAI had requested from the family footage from Adam's memorial services, a list of attendees of the services and a list of all people who had supervised Adam in the last five years.
-Edelson called OpenAI's requests "despicable" for "[g]oing after grieving parents".
+In September OpenAI requested from the family footage from Adam's memorial services, a list of attendees at the services and a list of everyone who had supervised him in the past five years.
+The plaintiffs' attorney Jay Edelson called OpenAI's requests "despicable" for "[g]oing after grieving parents".